Table of Contents

 • Assisted officers in crime scene management, securing evidence and supporting investigations

-• Monitored and reported anti-social behaviour, working with local authorities to implement preventative measures
+• Monitored and reported anti-social behaviour, working with the LA & PCC to implement preventative measures

 KEY SKILLS